-High School, College, Career
+High School, Postsecondary, Career

 The Seattle Public Schools strategic plan outlines the goal of all students prepared for college, career and life.
 We continue to focus on engaging our students in experiences and courses that prepare them for the future.
 College and Career readiness exposes students to challenging course work, internships, knowledge of self and guides students to create an individual plan for post-secondary success.